chrisfallas/typeforms/docs/src/content/docs/components/Error.md

 # Error

-The Error component renders a
+The Error component renders an inline text message (`<span>`) that displays an error message for a specific field in a form.

 ## Props

-The `Field` component accepts the following props:
+The `Error` component accepts the following props:

 | Name                                                                                                 | Type                                   | Required                            | Default                                 |
 |------------------------------------------------------------------------------------------------------|----------------------------------------|-------------------------------------|-----------------------------------------|